nasa-jpl/versal-sar-backprojection-design/README.md

-design/aie                    | Source code for AIE engine on Versal design/exec_scripts           | Scripts that gets transferred to Versal ARM to execute the design design/host                   | Source code for the ARM Cortex-A72 on Versal design/pl                     | Source code for the FPGA on Versal (currently not being used) design/profiling_cfgs         | Config that gets transferred to Versal ARM describing various setting of how the design should be ran design/system_cfgs            | Provides information to compiler when compiling the entire design design/test_data              | Test data for slowtime and range compression samples
+design/aie                    | Source code for AIE engine on Versal design/exec_scripts           | Scripts that gets transferred to Versal ARM to execute the design design/host                   | Source code for the ARM Cortex-A72 on Versal design/pl                     | Source code for the FPGA on Versal design/profiling_cfgs         | Config that gets transferred to Versal ARM describing various setting of how the design should be ran design/system_cfgs            | Provides information to compiler when compiling the entire design design/test_data              | Test data for slowtime and range compression samples